Skip to Content

 You may know this dish by a few other names, like Redneck Caviar, Southern Caviar Dip, Carolina Caviar, or Hillbilly Caviar.
 Whatever you call it they’re all basically the same thing, a bean salad, with the basic ingredients being black-eyed peas, oil and vinegar, with garlic and onions.

-It’s a great recipe for any occasion as it’s quick and easy to make, goes with just about anything and is also super healthy!
+This simple dip is a great recipe for any occasion because it’s quick and easy to make, goes with just about anything and is also super healthy!

 Ingredients Needed